 Ensure the Carbide Cutter being used is in good condition.
-Using a worn out Carbide Cutter could lead to incomplete damage removal, which could lead to injury growth or difficulty installing Uni-Seal Ultra repairs and stems.
+Using a worn out Carbide Cutter could lead to incomplete damage removal, which could lead to injury growth or difficulty installing MOR All Purpose Repairs and Ultra Stems.

 5. The injury should be inspected after drilling is complete by flexing the tire and probing the injury with a pointed awl to make sure all splits and loose material have been removed.
 If additional damage is detected, use a larger carbide cutter to remove the remaining damage.
 If the damage is beyond puncture repair limitations at this point, refer the tire to a full service repair facility for a section repair or scrap the tire.